intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/vLLM_quickstart.md

-# Serving using IPEX-LLM and vLLM
+# Serving using IPEX-LLM and vLLM on Intel GPU

 vLLM is a fast and easy-to-use library for LLM inference and serving.
 You can find the detailed information at their [homepage](https://github.com/vllm-project/vllm).